• mina86.com

 Secret command Google doesn’t want you to know

-Posted by Michał ‘mina86’ Nazarewicz on 20th of November 2022
+Posted by Michał ‘mina86’ Nazarewicz on 20th of November 2022 | (cite)

-Or how to change language of Google website.
+Or: How to change language of Google website.

 If you’ve travelled abroad, you may have noticed that Google tries to be helpful and uses the language of the region you’re in on its websites.
 It doesn’t matter if your operating system is set to Spanish, for example; Google Search will still use Portuguese if you happen to be in Brazil.